rwash/rwash.github.io/about.md

 layout: master
 ---

-I am an Assistant Professor at Michgian State University.
+I am an Associate Professor at Michgian State University.
 My time is split across two departments: the [School of Journalism](http://jrn.msu.edu) and the [Department of Media and Information](http://tc.msu.edu).

 My research focuses on understanding how people think about and reason about their use of technology, with particular